-Institute for Media Studies – University of Art and Design Linz and
+- Institute of Media Studies, University of Art and Design Linz

-Institute for Technology Assessment & Design (TU Wien)
+- Institute for Technology Assessment & Design, Vienna University of Technology

 The aim of this artistic-research project is the development of a new paradigm of interfaces for musical expression especially designed to emphasize a performer’s gestural embodiment within an instrument.
 For that, “embodied gestures” explores the possibilities of shaping the physical affordances of designed digital instruments with the intention of inspiring particular forms of gesturality.
 Specifically, our objective is studying the implications of designing musical interfaces which can afford the same type of gesturality that a particular sound inspires.